trash89/journalGraphQLServer/README.md

 https://journalgraphqlserver.herokuapp.com/

-Bellow is the relational database schema exposed to GraphQL server:
+Bellow is the relational database schema exposed to the GraphQL server:

 ![Database Schema ](./ERDiagramJournal.png)